calebstein1/InputHandler/README.md

 ## Usage

-First, you'll need to initialize a new InputHandler object with an inputmap, which is a `Dictionary<string, List<IInputAction>>`.
+First, you'll need to initialize a new InputHandler object with an InputMap, which is a `Dictionary<string, List<IInputAction>>`.
 Here's an example inputmap and initialization:
 ```csharp
 private readonly Dictionary<string, List<IInputAction>> _inputMap = new()